When the convention center is the real anchor

 Add one Boston move

-Use Back Bay as the leisure contrast when the work schedule opens.
+Use Back Bay, North End, or the historic core as the leisure contrast only when the work schedule opens.

-• Signature Boston lists the MCEC with 516,000 square feet of exhibit space and 82 meeting rooms, so this area can dominate the trip.
+• Signature Boston lists the MCEC with 516,000 square feet of exhibit space and 82 meeting rooms, so a real conference block can dominate the trip.

-• Seaport wins when the schedule is work-led, waterfront-led, or Fort Point-led.
+• Seaport wins when the schedule is work-led, waterfront-led, Fort Point-led, or sensitive to airport timing.

-• Back Bay is still the better add-on when the conference is not the whole trip and classic Boston matters.
+• Back Bay is still the better pivot when the conference is only one block and classic Boston should carry the weekend.

 Tradeoffs